 Copying and research orders are priced according to the amount of staff time they take to carry out.
 Our minimum charge is £14 per half hour, including VAT.

 Copies and research reports are usually sent to you via email.
 We can print the images and report if you prefer to have them on paper, or we can supply copies on CD.
 We aim to complete all orders within 28 working days.

 Please check the Derbyshire Record Office catalogue to make sure we hold the records you're looking for.
 If you're still in doubt, please contact the duty archivist.

 To order, please fill in the online order form.
-We will respond within 10 working days to let you know how much your order will cost and how you can pay.
+We'll respond within 10 working days to let you know how much your order will cost and how you can pay.